-"Your results depend on your preparation, your integrity, your belief in yourself."

--KenChlouber

-$You \begin{subarray}{c} MUST HAVE your ID to pick up your packet.
-You \begin{subarray}{c} CANNOT pick up a packet for your friends. \end{subarray}$ starts at 6:30am at the corner of 6th and Harrison.
-Helmets must be worn at all times.

-Timing chips will be integrated into your race number.
-Please do not alter your number in any way or your time will not be recorded.

-You MUST HAVE your number visible throughout the race.
-The race

-You must start and finish on the same bike.

-Singlespeed entrants must complete the race in the gear in which they started; flip-flop hubs must have only one gear.

-Awards are three-deep per category/division.
-Unsportsmanlike conduct is grounds for disqualification.

-When riders are heading the same direction, riders riding their bikes have right-of-way over riders pushing their bikes.

-Riders may accept food, water or clothing from crews ONLY at aid stations.

-Riders may accept bike parts, wheels, tires or tubes ONLY at aid stations.
-Riders must carry their own tools and do their own repairs unassisted.

-You may not stash supplies along the course.

-Any rider accepting a ride in a vehicle for any reason is deemed out of the race.

-Abandonment: No garbage, clothing, etc., shall be thrown on the course or surrounding area.

-DNFs must be reported to timing, preferably at the start/finish line or nearest aid station.
-No pets on course or at the start/finish area.

-Please pick up your trash and help the Zero Waste crews

-$Violation \, of \, any \, rule \, may \, be \, grounds \, for \, disqualification. \, Race \, Management \, reserves \, the \quad right \, to \, bar \, any \, rider \, from \, competing \, in \, this \, and \, any \, future \, Leadville \, Race \, Series \, event.$

-Decisions of the Race Director and/or Race Management are final.
+- "Your results depend on your preparation, your integrity, your belief in yourself." - Ken Chlouber - You MUST HAVE your ID to pick up your packet.
+You CANNOT pick up a packet for your friends. - Timing chips will be integrated into your race number.
+Please do not alter your number in any way or your time will not be recorded. - You MUST HAVE your number visible throughout the race. - The race starts at 6:30am at the corner of 6th and Harrison. - Helmets must be worn at all times. - You must start and finish on the same bike frame. - Singlespeed entrants must complete the race in the gear in which they started; flip-flop hubs must have only one gear. - · Awards are three-deep per category/division. - · Unsportsmanlike conduct is grounds for disqualification. - · When riders are heading the same direction, riders riding their bikes have right-of-way over riders pushing their bikes. - · You may not stash supplies along the course. - · Any rider accepting a ride in a vehicle for any reason is deemed out of the race. - Abandonment: No garbage, clothing, etc., shall be thrown on the course or surrounding area. - · DNFs must be reported to a race official at the start/finish line or nearest aid station. - No pets on course, at aid stations, or at the start/finish area. - · Please pick up your trash and help the Zero Waste crews - Violation of any rule may be grounds for disqualification.
+Race Management reserves the right to bar any rider from competing in this and any future Leadville Race Series event. - · Decisions of the Race Director and/or Race Management are final.